 Melissa received a B.S. in neuroscience with highest honors and B.S. in biology at Brandeis University, in Waltham, MA.
-She then took off for the west coast, earning a Ph.D. in neurobiology and behavior under the direction of Edwin Rubel and Eliot Brenowitz, at the University of Washington, in Seattle.
-After graduating, Melissa moved back east to pursue postdoctoral studies with Dan Sanes at New York University.
-Melissa is thrilled to now be an Assistant Professor in the Department of Biology at the University of Maryland, and is excited to kick the Caras Lab into full gear.
+She then took off for the west coast, earning a Ph.D. in neurobiology and behavior under the direction of Edwin Rubel and Eliot Brenowitz, at the University of Washington, in Seattle, where she explored seasonal and hormonal influences on auditory physiology in wild-caught songbirds.
+After graduating, Melissa moved back east to pursue postdoctoral studies with Dan Sanes at New York University, where she examined the effect of hearing loss on auditory development, and the neural correlates of perceptual learning in adolescents and adults.
+Melissa is thrilled to continue this work as an Assistant Professor in the Department of Biology at the University of Maryland, and is excited to uncover basic mechanisms of sensory learning and plasticity.
 CV | Email

 Matt received a B.S. in biology from the Universidade Federal de Sergipe, Brazil.
 Before graduating, he completed a 1-year study-abroad program at the University of Washington Bothell.
 During this time, Matt worked with Rachel Cohen in lab of Eliot Brenowitz at the University of Washington Seattle.
 After returning to Brazil and graduating, Matt returned to the USA, to earn his PhD at the University of Massachusetts Amherst, working with Luke Remage-Healey.
 Throughout his career, Matt has been very active in science outreach as a contributor in the pop science blog Saense (for the Portuguese-speaking community), and as a communicator in the Skype a Scientist initiative.
 Matt is passionate about studying animal brains from a comparative perspective and is very excited to work in the Caras lab to study the neuromodulators that participate in perceptual learning.